ActorExpose/Apt-Eazy/README.md

  # How to use

- after clonin the script you can run it using `./aptz`
+ after cloning the script you can run it using `./aptz`

  ![Image of the interface](https://github.com/BlackHacker511/Apt-Eazy/raw/master/1.png)